-Toyota Prius Prime Has Breakthrough Heat Pump System, Bumps Electric Range Up 21% In Cold
+Toyota Prius Prime Breakthrough Heat Pump, Bumps EV Range In Cold

 Heating is generally one of the weakest points for all-electric or plug-in hybrid vehicles because you can’t typically use waste heat from the engine, while operating in all-electric mode.